2020 Georgia Public Service Commission election: General election

+Results

+District 4

-This is the sixth runoff election held for a Public Service Commission seat since runoffs were first mandated by law in 1964, with the first runoff being held in 1992 alongside a U.S. Senate runoff and successive PSC runoffs having been held in 1998, 2006, 2008, and 2018.
-Were he to win, Blackman would become only the second African American member on the Commission in its history, with Democrat David Burgess having served from 1999 until his defeat in a 2006 runoff by Republican Chuck Eaton; Burgess was also the last Democrat to serve on the commission, with McDonald having changed his party affiliation after first being elected.
+Incumbent Republican Commissioner Lauren "Bubba" McDonald ran for a fourth term in the Public Service Commission and was challenged by Democrat Daniel Blackman.
+Were he to win, Blackman would become only the second African-American member on the Commission in its history, with Democrat David Burgess having served from 1999 until his defeat in a 2006 runoff by Republican Chuck Eaton.
+Burgess was also the last Democrat to serve on the commission, with McDonald having changed his party affiliation after first being elected.
 Blackman and McDonald previously ran against each other for District 4 in 2014.